 One’s pride will bring him low, but he who is lowly in spirit will obtain honor.

 My Sunday routine starts at 6am; shower, get dressed, and out the door by 6:30am.
-I get to Starbucks early to avoid a crowd, enjoy my morning coffee and have a personal time of Bible study and reflections.
-On this particular Sunday I was reading in the Biblical book of Daniel and journaling my thoughts in my leather notebook.
-I really enjoy my morning time with God – reading the Word, meditating & praying the Word back and documenting my thoughts, prayers and application points down in my notebook.
+I get to Starbucks early to avoid a crowd, enjoy my morning coffee, and have a personal time of Bible study and reflections.
+On this particular Sunday, I was reading in the Biblical book of Daniel and journaling my thoughts in my leather notebook.
+I really enjoy my morning time with God – reading the Word, meditating & praying the Word back, and documenting my thoughts, prayers, and application point down in my notebook.

 Daniel chapter four begins with King Nebuchadnezzar praising God for who HE is and what HE has done.
 The Chapter then turns to the second dream of King Nebuchadnezzar; a dream of a great tree: